OpenBMB/AgentVerse/README.md

 - [2023/10/5] Re-factor our codebase to enable the deployment of both simulation and task-solving framework!
 We have placed the code for Minecraft example in the paper at the [`minecraft`](https://github.com/OpenBMB/AgentVerse/tree/minecraft) branch.
 Our tool-using example will soon be updated to the `main` branch.
 Stay tuned!

-- [2023/8/22] We're excited to share our paper [AgentVerse: Facilitating Multi-Agent Collaboration and Exploring Emergent Behaviors in Agents](https://arxiv.org/abs/2308.10848) that  illistrate the task-solving framework in detail of AgentVerse.
+- [2023/8/22] We're excited to share our paper [AgentVerse: Facilitating Multi-Agent Collaboration and Exploring Emergent Behaviors in Agents](https://arxiv.org/abs/2308.10848) that  illustrate the task-solving framework in detail of AgentVerse.

 - [2023/6/5] We are thrilled to present an array of [demos](#-simple-demo-video), including [NLP Classroom](#nlp-classroom), [Prisoner Dilemma](#prisoner-dilemma), [Software Design](#software-design), [Database Administrator](#database-administrator-dba), and a simple [H5 Pokemon Game](#pokemon) that enables the interaction with the characters in Pokemon!
 Try out these demos and have fun!